dmcglinn/quant_methods/lessons/git_introduction.md

         press Enter to accept the default file location.
         iv.
 Now we need to print our ssh key to the terminal so we can copy and paste it
         `cat ~/.ssh/id_rsa.pub`
-        that will print the ssh key.
+        that will print the ssh key to the terminal.
 Go ahead and highlight it with your mouse and copy it to your clipboard.
         Now navigate your web-browser to: https://github.com/settings/ssh/new
         v.
 Paste the key into the box called "Key" in the box title
             - provide a name that will help you recognize the specific machine you are on.
             - each machine you use will need a separate ssh key.
         vi.
 Click the green box "Add SSH key"

 ### Typical Rstudio, Git, and GitHub work flow

 Congratulations!
 If you've made it this far you have successfully configured Rstudio, git, and github - no small accomplishment!
 Now we're ready to start